ykhwong/neo4j-to-agensgraph/README.md

 3. Please keep watching the export status from Neo4j.

 ## TECHNIAL DETAILS
-* '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including verticies and edges must be stored in the repository.
+* '--graph=GRAPH_NAME' option cannot be omitted because every graph-related elements including vertices and edges must be stored in the repository.
 * '--import-to-agens' depends on the AgensGraph command line interface tool(agens).
 Connection-related options will be all forwarded to the interface.

 ### USAGE